xiaoleichen/mpv-settings-mac/README.md

 # Other Scrpts

-`assrt.lua`

-Dowload subtitles from assrt.net.
-Pulled from: https://github.com/AssrtOSS/mpv-assrt/tree/0.33
+* `assrt.lua`: Dowload subtitles from assrt.net.
+Pulled from [mpv-assrt](https://github.com/AssrtOSS/mpv-assrt/).

+* `paste_url.lua`: Copy and paste links into mpv with ctrl + v to start playback of a video.
+Works in windows only and requires PowerShell.
+Pulled from [mpv-scripts](https://github.com/zenyd/mpv-scripts).

+* Alternative OSC [ModernZ](https://github.com/xiaoleichen/ModernZ).
+Works with MPV 0.39+ and suppports [thumbfast](https://github.com/po5/thumbfast).